ydchen0806/TokenUnify/README.md

 ## 🤝 Contributing

 We welcome contributions to improve TokenUnify!
-Please feel free to submit issues and pull requests.
+Please submit issues and pull requests.

 ## 📧 Contact

-For questions or issues, please contact: `cyd0806@mail.ustc.edu.cn`
+For questions, contact: `cyd0806@mail.ustc.edu.cn`

 ---

-⭐ **If you find this work helpful, please consider giving us a star!** ⭐
+⭐ **If you find this work helpful, please give us a star!** ⭐